 - You can substitute an equal amount of ground almonds.

-- Pomegranate Molasses can be found in most Whole Food Stores or Persian and Middle Eastern food markets and online for ordering.
-You can also substitute with the following: Fresh Pomegranate Seeds, Pomegranate Juice + Sugar, Lemon or Lime Juice + Sugar or Lemon Juice + Honey.
+- Pomegranate molasses can be found in most Whole Food Stores or Persian and Middle Eastern food markets and online for ordering.
+You can also substitute with any of the following: Fresh pomegranate seeds, pomegranate juice + sugar (or honey) with lemon or lime juice.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.